al1sant0s/tsto2rgb/README.md

 Now, with the following command I run, the corresponding rgb and bsv3 files will be made for the brown house.

 ```
-tsto2rgb -b Stage/generichouse01/ -o 4_70_NewHorizons/NewHorizons-BuildDecoGame-100/
+tsto2rgb -b Stage/generichouse01/ -o 4_70_NewHorizons/
 ```

 <img width="692" height="451" alt="image" src="https://github.com/user-attachments/assets/73e2c917-bbde-46c2-8d5c-336d54f237ea" />

 In this example, I'm saving the newly created assets into the directory of a custom DLC called _4_70_NewHorizons_.
-To actually see those assets in game, it's necessary to pack them as DLC and modify the gamescripts to load them.
-The way to do this is beyond the scope of this guide, so it will not be shown.
-The focus here is to show how to produce the assets and how to use tsto2rgb to modify the way they look in game.

-With that said, here are the new files that were made for the brown house.
-Remember the resulting files will be saved in the directory you specify with the --output [-o] option:
+Here are the new files that were made for the brown house.
+Remember the resulting files will be saved in the subdirectories under the directory you specify with the --output [-o] option:

 <img width="728" height="272" alt="image" src="https://github.com/user-attachments/assets/5b56c92a-511e-498b-a7a6-4201c8f1db6e" />